Repairs and maintenance

 - A plugged sink, tub or shower

-Tenants must contact the landlord or the designated contact person to report the emergency issue and have it repaired.
+Tenants must contact the landlord or their contact person to report the emergency and ask for repairs.

-- Take over the repairs and pay for work done up to that point
+- Take over the repairs and pay for work up to that point

 - Allow the repairs to continue and reimburse the tenant for the full cost